 This recipe was originally shared with us by Paul England at Sugar Savvy.
 He discovered this thin and delicate peanut brittle recipe in The Sweet Life: Desserts from Chanterelle by Kate Zuckerman.
+It’s a naturally vegan recipe that also happens to be corn syrup-free!

 Special Diet Notes: Thin & Delicate Peanut Brittle